Corporate Training 101: The Basics

 Types of Corporate Training Programs

-Various companies may have several different training programs, depending on their size, diversity, and the specifics of their business.
+Based on corporate training goals, companies choose specific types of corporate training programs.
 Here’s a list of the most common types of corporate training programs:

 1. Onboarding and orientation

-This kind of training is hosted right after a newly hired employee comes to the workplace and continues until they are able to work independently.
-Its main aim is to streamline the new employee adaptation process – help them feel comfortable and become productive faster.
+This kind of training is hosted right after a newly hired employee comes to the workplace and continues until they’re able to work independently.
+Its main aim is to streamline the new employee onboarding process – help them feel comfortable and become productive faster.

 The onboarding training program is quite flexible but is typically broken down into two main parts:

 - Training for all new hires.
-It provides the general information about the company, its history, mission, vision, and values, as well as corporate policies and regulations.
+It provides general information about the organization, its history, mission, vision, and values, as well as corporate policies and regulations.

 - Specific training for a particular role.
-This is focused on developing basic knowledge and skills that are necessary for a new hire to acquire for a certain position.
+This training focuses on teaching new hires the essential knowledge and skills they need for their specific position.

 New Employee Onboarding 101 – Set New Hires Up for Success from Day 1 →